telerik/blazor-docs/knowledge-base/grid-autofit-columns.md

 title: Autofit all Grid columns on initial load.
 description: Autofit all Grid columns on initial page load, so that their widths match their content.
 type: how-to
-page_title: Autofit all Grid columns on initial load.
+page_title: Autofit all Grid columns on initial page load
 slug: grid-autofit-columns-on-initial-load
 position:
 tags: grid, autofit, columns